 - As with small and mid-cap stocks, emerging and international markets are under-performing the S&P 500 and Nasdaq.
 Maintain domestic exposure for now.� - We previously stated that investors should use counter-trend rallies to sell into.
-If you haven't done so, do so.
-Emerging markets failed to hold the 38.2% retracement level and we are likely to see a retest of lows this summer.� - Short-Term Positioning: Bearish ?
-Market Risk Is High - Last Week: No position - This Week: No position. - Stop-loss moved up to \$35 for trading positions. - Long-Term Positioning: Bearish
+If you haven't done so, do so.� - Short-Term Positioning: Bearish ?
+Market Risk Is High - o Last Week: No position - o This Week: No position. - o Stop-loss moved up to \$35 for trading positions. - Long-Term Positioning: Bearish